tanveersayem/Background-gradient-generator/README.md

 # Background-gradient-generator
 A gradient generator for you next design project.
+I have use this app to generate the liniar gradient background color for the facetracking app.